EOSIO/eos/README.md

 ./eosc create account inita currency PUBLIC_KEY_1 PUBLIC_KEY_2
 ```

-You should then get a json response back with a transaction ID confirming it was executed successfully.
+You should then get a JSON response back with a transaction ID confirming it was executed successfully.

 Go ahead and check that the account was successfully created